NoSharp/a-hangman-game/README.md

 **Bit Packing**
-For lack of a better term, when two numbers get combined into one byte, with a given bit-width, we can take advantage of this with our predefined layout.
+For lack of a better term, when two numbers get combined into one number, with a given bit-width, we can take advantage of this with our predefined layout.

 example: